The difference between natural gas and gas-to-liquid

 Williams talked to Lou Ann Hammond, CEO, www.carlist.com, about the difference between natural gas and gas-to-liquid (GTL).

-GTL is a diesel-like liquid fuel made from the vaporous natural gas.
+GTL is a diesel-like liquid fuel made from vaporous natural gas.
 Shell is developing GTL through a patented middle-distillate synthesis process developed by Shell.
 The process breaks the molecules up into smaller molecules then puts them back together over a special catalyst.
-Long chain molecules are processed into paraffins and the fuel becomes more homogeneous than crude refined diesel.
+Long-chain molecules are processed into paraffins and the fuel becomes more homogeneous than crude refined diesel.

 If you used 100% GTL you would emit 25-40% less particulate matter and 5% less NOX.
 Your miles per gallon could be 2-3% less, according to how you drive.